MrPeterJin/Road-to-Fullstack/youtube_clone/README.md

 # Youtube Clone

 A learn-by-doing html/css project.
-The goak is to clone the youtube homepage as close as possible.
+The goal is to clone the youtube homepage as close as possible.
 Detail updated as project progresses.
 (Started on May 27, 2023)

 ## Getting Started
 Just click the `html` file and you are good to go.